AktasC/Dynamic-Next-Portfolio/README.md

-This is a [Next.js](https://nextjs.org/) based project.
+This project uses [Next.js](https://nextjs.org/) and is made for educational purposes only.

-You can check out the project [here](https://githubbox.com/AktasC/Dynamic-Next-Portfolio)
+You can check out the project live [here](https://githubbox.com/AktasC/Dynamic-Next-Portfolio)

 ## Getting Started